sghpjuikit/player/README.md

 - Library & LibraryView - song tables
 - ImageViewer - shows images associated with the songs, supports subfolders when discovering the images
 - Settings - application settings, but it is also a generic configurator for any object exposing its Configurable API (like widgets or even GUI itself)
-- Converter - text -> text converting.
-Also very handy file renamer.
-Supports text transformation chaining similar to table filters.
-Also manual editing using text area, regex, etc.
+- Converter - object -> object converting.
+Displays objects as text while allowing user to apply functions transformations.
+Handy file renamer and per-song tagger.
+Supports object lists, text transformations, manual text editing, regex, writing to file etc.
 - Explorer - simple file system browser.
-Currently slow for big folders.
+Nothing bigCurrently slow for big folders.
-- Gui Inspector - displays gui objects hierarchically and uses Settings for editing their properties
+- Inspector - displays hierarchies, like file system or gui scene graph.
-- Image - displays static image
-- Action - contains icon that can execute any application action (supported by shortcut)
+- Icon - fully configurable icon bar.
+Icons can execute any (supported) application action.

+### portability

+  The application in its self-contained form:
+- has executable .exe
+- requires no installation
+- requires no software (e.g. java) preinstalled
+- runs from anywhere
+- does not require internet access
+- does not write to registry or create any file outside its directory (as long as java itself does not require it, e.g., cached data by WebView (in-app web browser)

 ### gui

-  The gui allows custom layouts by providing the ability to divide layouts into containers for widgets.
-Window can contain multiple layouts similar to virtual desktops.
-The layouts are easily accessible by dragging the gui horizontally.
-This provides virtually infinitely large and convenient to navigate working space.
-The application supports multiple windows like this, which themselves form a higher level layout.
+widgets:
+- can provide input and output (e.g. playlist table has selected song as output)
+- inputs and outputs can be bound - when output value changes, it is passed into the listening input of other widget
+- inputs can be set to custom values
+- the whole system is displayed visually as editable graph

+layouts:
+- widget management: Gui gives the ability to divide layouts into containers for widgets.
+These allow resizing, positioning, swapping, adding, removing and many more widget operations
+- multiple layout support/virtual layout space.
+Switching layouts by dragging them horizontally (left,right) opens new space for more layouts.
+This provides virtually infinitely large and conveniently navigable working space.

+windows:
+- snap to screen edges and other windows docking
-  The windows have docking (to other windows or screen edges) feature, and also auto-resize when put into cscreen edges and corners (altogether 7 different modes).
-There is (so far imperfect) support for system tray, taskbar, fullscreen mode and mini mode as a docked bar snapped to the edge of the screen.
+- auto-resize when put into screen edges and corners (altogether 7 different modes - all, left/right half, right half, topleft/topright/bottomleft/bottomright quadrant)
+- system tray, taskbar, fullscreen, always on top
+- mini mode - a docked bar snapped to the top edge of the screen
+- multiple screen support
+- multiple windows
+- configurable notification positions (corners, center) + window/screen oriented

 ### global & media hotkeys